2020 Florida House of Representatives election

-The 2020 elections for the Florida House of Representatives took place on Tuesday, November 3, 2020 to elect representatives from all 120 districts.
-The Republican Party has held a House majority since 1997.
+The 2020 elections for the Florida House of Representatives took place on Tuesday, November 3, 2020, to elect representatives from all 120 districts.
+The Republican Party had held a House majority since 1997.

-The elections for U.S. President, U.S. House of Representatives, and the state Florida Senate were also held on this date.
+The elections for U.S. president, U.S. House of Representatives, and the state Florida senate were also held on this date.

-The Republicans gained 7 seats while the Democrats lost 4 in the State House.
+The Republicans gained seven seats, while the Democrats lost four in the state house.

 Overview

 Closest races

 Seats where the margin of victory was under 10%: